History of Jackie Chan in Timeline

 2011: Expansion of Dragon's Heart Foundation to Europe

-In 2011, the Dragon's Heart Foundation, founded by Jackie Chan, expanded its reach from China to Europe, continuing its mission to help children and the elderly in need.
+In 2011, the Dragon's Heart Foundation, founded by Jackie Chan, expanded its reach to Europe to continue its charitable work.

-In December 2012, Jackie Chan caused outrage when he criticized Hong Kong as a "city of protest", suggesting that demonstrators' rights in Hong Kong should be limited.
-The same month, in an interview with Phoenix TV, Chan stated that the United States was the "most corrupt" country in the world, which in turn angered parts of the online community.
+In December 2012, Jackie Chan criticized Hong Kong as a "city of protest" and suggested that demonstrators' rights should be limited.
+He also stated that the United States was the "most corrupt" country in the world.

-On 25 June 2013, Jackie Chan responded to a hoax page created a few days earlier that alleged he had died, stating that he would probably tell the world if he died.
+On 25 June 2013, Jackie Chan responded to a hoax page created a few days earlier that alleged he had died.
+He said that several people contacted him to congratulate him on his recent engagement, and soon thereafter contacted him again to ask if he was still alive.
+He posted a Facebook message, commenting: "If I died, I would probably tell the world!"

 In November 2013, a statue of Jackie Chan was unveiled in front of what is now known as the JC Film Gallery.

-From 2013 to 2023, Jackie Chan served two terms as a member of the National Committee of the Chinese People's Political Consultative Conference, representing the "Literature and Arts" sector.
+From 2013 Jackie Chan served as a member of the National Committee of the Chinese People's Political Consultative Conference, representing the "Literature and Arts" sector.

-2013: Delegate to the National Committee of the Chinese People's Political Consultative Conference
+2013: Serving as a delegate to the National Committee of the Chinese People's Political Consultative Conference

 Since 2013, Jackie Chan has been a pro-China politician, having served two terms as a delegate to the National Committee of the Chinese People's Political Consultative Conference, China's political advisory body.